withspectrum/spectrum/README.md

 As you can see we follow a loose naming scheme based on ancient Greek, Roman, and philosophical figures that are somewhat related to what our servers do:

 - Hyperion: (/haɪˈpɪəriən/) is one of the twelve Titan children of Gaia and Uranus.
-- Athena (/əˈθiːnə/) is the goddess of wisdom, craft, and war.
 - Hermes (/ˈhɜːrmiːz/) is the messenger god, moving between the worlds of the mortal and the divine.

 </details>